 The discharge or delivery survey is a required document to file a marine claim.
 For Through bills of lading, both the discharge survey and the delivery survey are required before the marine claim can be established.
-The Surveyor may be called upon to clarify issues with the survey reports and to provide depositions for use in litigation.
+The Surveyor might be called upon to clarify issues with the survey reports and to provide depositions for use in litigation.
 For more information, see the Discharge and Delivery Surveys section.

-CHECKLIST Marine Claims
+Marine Claims Checklist